Private Rented Accommodation and Pets

 If you have a pet in your private rented accommodation please ensure that you have appropriate space and shelter for your pet and that it is suitably fed and cared for, getting lots of exercise and stimulation.

-There are a number of specific rules in relation to keeping dogs all of which have penalties such as fines for breach.
+There are several specific rules in relation to keeping dogs all of which have penalties such as fines for breach.

 Local authorities have a statutory responsibility for dog control and licensing services.
 By law all dogs must be kept under effective control – owners may be held liable for any injury or damage caused if their dog attacks a person or livestock.

-If you own or are in charge of a dog you must ensure that the dog wears a collar at all times with the name and address of the owner on an attached plate, badge or disc.
+If you own or are in charge of a dog you must ensure that the dog always wears a collar with the name and address of the owner on an attached plate, badge or disc.

 All dogs must be microchipped and registered on an approved database.